zwostein/IlluminatIR/README.md

 # IlluminatIR

-IlluminatIR synchronizes lighting devices (and possibly other gadgets) via an infrared serial protocol.
+IlluminatIR synchronizes lighting devices (and possibly other gadgets) in real-time via a unidirectional infrared serial protocol.

 This is the firmware for ATmega32U4 microcontrollers implementing the transmitter.
 The infrared transmitter is connected to a host computer via USB and acts as a HID device.